four years on NixOS

 Some of the amusing things I did over the past year:

-found by the hack.
-This hack was also the trigger that exposedsort
+nixpkgsfound by the hack.
+This hack was also the trigger that exposedsortnon-determinism above. - Fixed

 Just like last year I managed to get about 800 commits into nixpkgs